MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/microsoftml-install-pretrained-models.md

 ## Get the pretrained models

-Pre-trained models are installed through setup as an optional component of the **Machine Learning Server** or **SQL Server Machine Learning**.
-You can also get them through a local tools installation of the Python client libraries (for microsoftml) or through Microsoft R Client (for MicrosoftML).
+Pre-trained models are installed through setup as an optional component of **Machine Learning Server** or **SQL Server Machine Learning** and added to the machine learning libraries on your computer.
+You can also get the R version of the models through Microsoft R Client.

-There are language-specific versions of the models so be sure to select R or Python when you select the pre-trained models.
-If you add language support for R and Python, you get pre-trained models for both.

-Models that include training data are local, added to the MicrosoftML and microsftml library, respectively, when you run setup.
+Pre-trained models are local, added to the MicrosoftML and microsftml library, respectively, when you run setup.
 The files are \mxlibs\<modelname>_updated.model for Python and \mxlibs\x64\<modelname>_updated.model for R.

+Be sure to install Python or R with the models.

 For samples demonstrating use of the pre-trained models, see [Samples for MicrosoftML](../r/sample-microsoftml.md).